-Wage and Working Hours: We will comply with all applicable wage and hour laws and regulations, including those related to minimum wage, overtime hours, benefits mandated by law and other elements of compensation.
+We will comply with all applicable wage and hour laws and regulations, including those related to minimum wage, overtime hours, benefits mandated by law, and other compensation elements.

 Employees are required to accurately and timely report their actual time worked.

-Q: My manager wants me to not put in for all the overtime I'm working lately.
+My manager wants me to not put in for all the overtime I'm working lately.
 He says it will negatively impact his budget and our site won't be eligible for a performance bonus.
 Is that right?

-A: No. The Company is obligated to pay you for the time you worked.
+No. The Company is obligated to pay you for the time you worked.
 Managers must not ask employees to inaccurately record their time.